oneananda/Azure_Operations/Azure_Learning/008 Azure Functions/Azure Functions Q & A.md

 Yes, Azure Functions can be configured to expose publicly accessible HTTP endpoints.
 When you create an HTTP-triggered function, Azure automatically generates a URL that can be used to invoke the function over the web.

+## Q: In continuation to the previous question, Can I call Azure Functions are API endpoints?

+Yes, Azure Functions can be called as API endpoints.
+You can create HTTP-triggered functions that respond to HTTP requests, making them suitable for building RESTful APIs.
+You can also use Azure API Management to manage and secure your function APIs.

+## Q: Can I use asp.net core web API with Azure Functions?

+Yes, you can use ASP.NET Core Web API with Azure Functions.
+You can create HTTP-triggered functions that handle requests and responses similar to a traditional ASP.NET Core Web API.
+However, keep in mind that Azure Functions is designed for serverless scenarios, so you may need to adapt your code to fit the serverless model.